jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-116.md

 ### 120. The Movement of a Star When It First Ceases to Be Fixed

-Let's consider, for example, the material of vortex AEIO first carrying off Star N and examine in which direction it will move.
+For example, the air-aether of Vortex `AEIO` first carries off `Star N`.

-Since all this material rotates around the center S and therefore tends to move away from it, as previously explained, there is no doubt that the material currently at O, moving through R to Q, will push this star in a straight line towards S.
+All this material rotates around the center `S` and therefore tends to move away from it.

+The air-aether currently at `O`, moving through R to Q, will push this star in a straight line towards S.

-From the nature of gravity explained below, it will be understood that this movement of Star N or any other body towards the center of the vortex in which it is located can be called its descent.
+The movement of `Star N` or any other body towards the center of the vortex in which it is located can be called its descent.

 Initially, it is pushed this way, assuming there is no other movement in it.

-But soon after, it is also carried around in a circular motion from N to A; and since this circular motion gives it the force to move away from the center S, its descent towards S depends only on its solidity.
+But soon after, it is also carried around in a circular motion from N to A.

+Since this circular motion gives it the force to move away from the center `S`, its descent towards S depends only on its solidity.

-If it has very little solidity, it will descend significantly towards S; if it has great solidity, it will move away from S.
+If it has very little solidity, it will descend significantly towards S.

+If it has great solidity, it will move away from S.